- Offered as:

 Internships, volunteer activities, and leadership experiences can also help your candidacy for medical schools.
 In fact, experience in a health care setting is an important consideration (if not a requirement) for many schools.

-The WSU pre-medicine program can help you find opportunities to develop the skills and characteristics that will help you get admitted to a medical school and prepare you for long-term success as a health-care professional.
+The Health Professions Student Center can help you find opportunities to develop the skills and characteristics that will help you get admitted to a medical school and prepare you for long-term success as a health-care professional.

 - Scholarships and financial aid